Mexican senator aims to hit U.S. for Trump's 'big lie' on NAFTA

 The legislation comes as U.S. Secretary of State Rex Tillerson arrives in Mexico City Wednesday to meet with President Enrique Pena Nieto.
 Treasury Secretary Steve Mnuchin also spoke with Mexico's finance minister, Jose Antonio Meade, on Tuesday to shore up ties.

 Corn is a staple food to the Mexican diet, and is a favored ingredient in dishes like tacos, tortillas and quesadillas.
-Mexico cultivated the crop for thousands of years, but it's production drastically declined after NAFTA became law in 1994 because NAFTA gave U.S. farmers free access to the Mexican market.
+Mexico cultivated the crop for thousands of years, but its production drastically declined after NAFTA became law in 1994 because NAFTA gave U.S. farmers free access to the Mexican market.
 Small and mid-size Mexican farmers couldn't compete in that environment and had to abandon their farms.

 Rios says it's time for Mexico to "stop giving these benefits that this [Trump] administration wants to ignore."